glanceon/core/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Setup your os variables and PostgreSQL database with user
+Setup your os variables in .env file and PostgreSQL database with user

 Install redis on Linux
 ```bash